mattallty/muguet/README.md

 Notes:
   - *Muguet* **must** be run as *root* to be able to bind port 80
+  - *Muguet* needs to read *DOCKER_HOST* and *DOCKER_CERT_PATH* environment variables.
+If these variables are not available, *Muguet* will try to guess it from `boot2docker config` (if boot2docker is detected).
-  - `sudo -E bash -c 'muguet <command> [options]'` is recommended as it makes all needed environment variables available to the *muguet* command.
+  - If the previous method fails, please consider running *Muguet* like `sudo -E bash -c 'muguet up'` as it makes all needed environment variables (eg. from your normal user env) available to the *muguet* command (eg. to the root user).

 ## Generated hostnames